 Clicking the appropriate hyperlink sends the response to the journal's editorial office whether you are able to review or not.
 In conducting the review, reviewers are presented with review forms according to type of articles.

-If the reviewer accepts the offer to review the manuscript, they can download complete manuscript and fill a Manuscript Review Form.
+If the reviewer accepts the offer to review the manuscript, they can download complete manuscript and fill a Manuscript Review Form (typically a free form).
 The reviewers are needed to provide an objective critical assessment of the manuscript about the concept of the study, relevance in relation to current scientific knowledge, scientific content, language, and grammar.
 If the manuscript needs changes for improvement before it is accepted for publication, please make the suggestions on how to improve it.
 If the comments are negative please help the authors in improving their manuscript by explaining weaknesses in scientific content or language.
 Any offensive language in the comments cannot be tolerated.

 Each reviewer is required to take an initial decision about the acceptance or rejection of the manuscript.
 However, the final decision is made by Editor-in-Chief or Managing Editor.
 The decision includes:

 - Accept Submission: it is ready to go to Copyediting as is.

 - Revisions Required: it requires minor changes that can be reviewed and accepted by the editor.

 - Resubmit for Review: it requires major changes and another round of peer review.